AminovSarvarbek/django-blog/README.md

 # Blog Website

-This is a blog website created using Django.
-It allows users to create, edit, and view blog posts.
+This is a personal blog website built using Django.
+This is a flexible blog website for you.
+You can publish various blogs, video blogs.
+And you can customize it yourself.

 To start using the project, follow these steps:

 1. Make migrations:
 ```